Jarky0/hass-mcp/docs/api.md

-# Hass-MCP API-Dokumentation
+# Hass-MCP API Documentation

-Diese Dokumentation beschreibt die API-Komponenten, die von der Hass-MCP Integration verwendet werden.
+This documentation describes the API components used by the Hass-MCP integration.

-## Home Assistant API-Client
+## Home Assistant API Client

-Der Home Assistant API-Client (`app/api/client.py`) stellt eine abstrahierte Schnittstelle zur Home Assistant REST API bereit.
+The Home Assistant API Client (`app/api/client.py`) provides an abstracted interface to the Home Assistant REST API.

-### Hauptfunktionen
+### Main Functions

-- **Statusabfragen** für Home Assistant Entitäten
+- **Status queries** for Home Assistant entities
-- **Steuerungsbefehle** für Geräte und Dienste
+- **Control commands** for devices and services
-- **Historiendaten** für Entitäten abrufen
+- **Historical data** retrieval for entities
-- **Konfigurationsverwaltung** für Home Assistant
+- **Configuration management** for Home Assistant

 ## MCP Tools

-Die MCP Tools (`app/mcp/tools.py`) bieten eine Schnittstelle für Large Language Models (LLMs) und KI-Assistenten zur Interaktion mit Home Assistant.
+The MCP Tools (`app/mcp/tools.py`) provide an interface for Large Language Models (LLMs) and AI assistants to interact with Home Assistant.

-### Verfügbare Tools
+### Available Tools

-- **Entity Management**: Abfragen und Steuern von Home Assistant Entitäten
+- **Entity Management**: Query and control Home Assistant entities
-- **System Management**: Konfiguration und Kontrolle der Home Assistant Instanz
+- **System Management**: Configuration and control of the Home Assistant instance
-- **Automatisierungstools**: Interaktion mit Home Assistant Automatisierungen
+- **Automation Tools**: Interaction with Home Assistant automations

-## Ressourcen
+## Resources

-Die MCP Ressourcen (`app/mcp/resources.py`) stellen strukturierte Daten für LLMs und KI-Assistenten bereit.
+The MCP Resources (`app/mcp/resources.py`) provide structured data for LLMs and AI assistants.

 ---

-*Diese Dokumentation wird kontinuierlich erweitert und aktualisiert.*
+*This documentation is continuously expanded and updated.*